Mary Stoiana

-Mary Stoiana (born May 6, 2003) is an American tennis player.
-She plays college tennis for the Texas A&M Aggies and has been ranked as high as No. 1 in NCAA Division I singles and doubles.
+Mary Stoiana (born May 6, 2003) is an American professional tennis player.
+She played college tennis for the Texas A&M Aggies and led the team to their first national championship in 2024.

-She has won one singles and one doubles title on the ITF Women's World Tennis Tour.
+She has won three singles titles and one doubles title on the ITF Women's World Tennis Tour.

-Early life and junior years
+Early life

 Stoiana was born in Southbury, Connecticut to Val Stoiana and Kathleen Morrone.
 Stoiana's father immigrated from Romania as a child, played college tennis at St. John's University, winning a Big East doubles title in 1986, and later began a coaching career.
 She began playing tennis at age four, learning from her father as he taught her older brother.

-She competed in United States Tennis Association (USTA) Junior Sections from age nine, and played on the International Tennis Federation (ITF) Junior Circuit from 2018 to 2021, winning three singles titles and one doubles title.
+She competed in United States Tennis Association (USTA) Junior Sections from age nine.

 She attracted notice from Texas A&M coaches with her seventh-place finish at the USTA Girls' 18 National Clay Court Championships in July 2019.
 Until that summer, she attended Pomperaug High School, when she began being homeschooled to dedicate more time to tennis.
 She committed to A&M in September 2020.
-Babolat ranked her as the No. 11 recruit of the class of 2021.
+Babolat ranked her as the No. 5 recruit of the class of 2021.